 For many years, the fire service here and across the nation has been the primary provider of emergency medical services (EMS).
-Fire District 1’s nationally acclaimed EMS program has been leading the way with innovations to improve our response and patient care.
+Our nationally acclaimed EMS program has been leading the way with innovations to improve our response and patient care.

 About 80 percent of our calls are for medical aid.
-All firefighters in Fire District 1 are certified as either Emergency Medical Technicians or Paramedics.
-Paramedics – who are trained to provide care in the most serious medical emergencies – are stationed at neighborhood fire stations throughout Fire District 1.
+All firefighters are certified as either Emergency Medical Technicians or Paramedics.
+Paramedics – who are trained to provide care in the most serious medical emergencies – are stationed at neighborhood fire stations throughout southwest Snohomish County.
 That means our community receives the highest level of care within in minutes.

 Medic units based at neighborhood fire stations are supplemented by two Peak Activity Units, which operate during the day when call volumes are at their highest.
 This makes efficient use of resources to maintain low response times throughout our service area.

 Our first responders working in the field are also supported by a medical services officer on duty around the clock.
-Fire District 1 is the only department in the county with a 24-hour medical services officer to enhance patient care.
+We are the only fire agency in the county with a 24-hour medical services officer to enhance patient care.

 Our cardiac arrest survival rate is one of the best in the nation with a running annual average of 60 percent (measured using internationally recognized Utstein standards), well above the national average of 20 percent.